 During the penalty phase of a first-degree murder case, friends and family typically write the court letters attesting to the defendant's goodness and requesting leniency.
 Boulder City criminal defense attorney Mike Castillo gives an illustration:

-John has been convicted of first-degree murder in Nevada.
+Example: John has been convicted of first-degree murder in Nevada.
 His previous robbery conviction counts as an aggravating circumstance.
 But he has several friends write the court to say that John was brought up in a house of thieves and that he was taught from a young age to steal.
-John's defense attorney also points out that John is only eighteen and didn't know any better.
+John's defense attorney also points out that John is only eighteen and did not know any better.
 The jury is swayed by the letters and ultimately decides to sentence John to prison instead of capital punishment.

 Even though John in the above example was "death eligible" because of his previous robbery conviction, the jury determined that John's youth and tough childhood outweighed his criminal history.
 Therefore, the jury imposed prison.